Mikalem/hello-world/README.md

 me integrate myself into its community, it also may not if I don't put in any effort (doesn't hurt to have an account at the very least).
-It hasn't been very long since I've switched into the computer science way-of-life but I am so far fascinated by its resilience and enjoy the callenge of coming up with solutions for unique problems.
+It hasn't been very long since I've switched into the computer science way-of-life but I am so far fascinated by its resilience and enjoy the challenge of coming up with solutions for unique problems.

 Wonderful, wonderful world.
 I hope that's enough of a bio to satisfy the